vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 conceptualize.
 The key to thinking about this is to think of each moving object's current velocity as the sum of two components: its velocity relative to the inertial rest frame, and its velocity relative to the playfield.
-The second type comes from the nudge input, because the nudge input represents the motion of the playfield relative to the inertial rest frame.
+The second component comes from the nudge input, because the nudge input represents the motion of the playfield relative to the inertial rest frame.
 Since VP's convention is that the playfield defines the coordinate system, adding velocity to the